Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

 can be considered an equation-of-motion term.
-It could certainly be reduced to a multiple of the equation of motion \eqref{sym_fermion_eqom}, but since it appears empirically frequently when considering spin-\(3/2\) fermions, it is more efficient to recognize this term and skip the reduction.
+While it could be reduced to a multiple of \eqref{sym_fermion_eqom}, its empirically frequent occurrence when considering spin-\(3/2\) fermions merits the efficiency gain of skipping the reduction and considering it separately.